robinske/personal-site/_drafts/2016-04-09-monads-wtf-part-2.markdown.md

 def identity[A](a: A): M[A] = pure(a)
 {% endhighlight %}

-Like `Monoids` allow composition of objects (think back to string concatenation), `Monads` allow composition of functions.
+`Monoids` already allow composition of functions as we saw above. `Monads` are useful because they allow you to compose functions for **values in a context**, something that we see all over our programs (like `Lists` and `Options`).
 Building composable programs is extremely useful, it's one of the things that functional programmers love the most about all their functional-programming-ness.
 When we talk about composable architecture we often cite the benefits of modularity, statelessness, and deferring side effects:

 > A functional style pushes side effects to the edges: "gather information, make decisions, act."
 > A good plan in most life situations too. - Jessica Kerr [^9]

 [^9]: [https://twitter.com/jessitron/status/713432439746654209](https://twitter.com/jessitron/status/713432439746654209)

 Building systems in this manner can provide greater maintainability and code reuse, and increase understanding of complex logic by breaking it into smaller, simpler pieces.
 What's better is that the benefits of `Monads` are largely builtin to the Scala language whether you realize it or not.
-Using types like `Option` and `List` means using `Monads`, without having to do any of the complicated setup or method definitions.
+Using types like `List` and `Option` means using `Monads`, without having to do any of the complicated setup or method definitions.

 ## The Free Monad